ElderShare / Commodity Supplemental Food Program (CSFP)

 Because so many seniors live on fixed incomes, they often find themselves choosing between food or medicine – or other necessities.
 The Central Pennsylvania Food Bank’s ElderShare Program is designed to enrich the diet of seniors by providing nutrient rich foods that they may otherwise be lacking.
-More than 5,100 eligible seniors receive a box of nutritious food monthly from local distribution sites.
+Nearly 6,000 eligible seniors receive a box of nutritious food monthly from local distribution sites.

 ElderShare Distribution Program